 When in the north of Iceland, it is a must to visit the natural baths.
 The water has a temperature of about 130C when it arrives at the huge basin beside the lagoon, forming an impressive, man-made hot spring.
 Though of course, there are cooler areas for bathing.
-The characteristics of the water are unique with their high concentration of alkaline minerals, well suited for bathing.
+The characteristics of the water are unique with its high concentration of alkaline minerals, well suited for bathing.
 Relax here before heading back to your hotel.

 Day 10: Akureyri to Reykjavik

 Today, explore the town of Akureyri and the famous Christmas garden.
 Here, a warm fire glows and crackles in the fireplace.
 Christmas melodies and fragrant aromas are in the air.
 On the outside, the fire-engine red house resembles a life-size gingerbread house.
 Inside are Christmas decorations from all over the world, along with traditional Icelandic Christmas items and handicrafts from local artisans.
 Head back to the airport for your return flight to Reykjavik where your driver will transfer you to your hotel.

 Day 11: Depart Reykjavk